 If you want to learn more about what to look for in a condo management company, read Ask Maria: The Right Fit – Choosing the right condo management company.

 A condo corporation can end management agreements made by the developer (also known as a “developer’s management agreement”).
 For more information, see our Termination of Agreements page.

 Starting December 1, 2021, all brokerages, companies and individuals providing condo management services must be licensed.
 More information on what this means for condo boards and owners is available on the Real Estate Council of Alberta’s website.

 Before You Buy: New Developments

-If you are considering buying a new condominium, the developer may have hired a management company to look after the development until the condo board made up of the unit owners is in place.
-If there is a management agreement in place, developers are required to disclose it to potential buyers.
+If you are buying a new condominium, the developer may have hired a management company to look after the development until the condo board made up of the unit owners is in place.
+If there is a management agreement in place, developers must disclose it to potential buyers.

 Thank you to the Alberta Real Estate Association for allowing portions of their Condominium A to Z course manual to be adapted for use in this section.